Justin Bieber and Usher Win Lawsuit Over Hit Single “Somebody To Love”

 Copeland and Overton wanted $10 million in damages for the alleged infringement.
 The original lawsuit was dismissed, but a federal court ruling in 2014 declared that a jury might be able to find the two songs similar enough to convict of plagiarism.
 The 2014 ruling was the result of an appeal by the plaintiffs that a jury, rather than a judge, ought to be the determiner of whether or not the two songs are similar enough for damages to be awarded.

-Fortune reports “In an order on Thursday, U.S. District Judge Arenda Wright Allen in Norfolk, Virginia adopted a federal magistrate judge’s finding that Devin Copeland and his cousin Mareio Overton failed to show that Bieber and Usher had access to their 2008 song before creating their own work in early 2010.”
+Fortune reported “In an order on Thursday, U.S. District Judge Arenda Wright Allen in Norfolk, Virginia adopted a federal magistrate judge’s finding that Devin Copeland and his cousin Mareio Overton failed to show that Bieber and Usher had access to their 2008 song before creating their own work in early 2010.”

 Judge Arenda Allen was also the judge who originally dismissed the lawsuit before the 2014 federal ruling brought the suit back to court